-Since receiving board certification, Kirsten has provided individual and group music therapy sessions for a variety of populations, including early childhood, mental health of all ages, geriatrics, hospice, medical, rehabilitation, and veterans.
-She also enjoys part-time work as a symphony musician.
+Since receiving board certification, Kirsten has provided individual and group music therapy sessions for a variety of populations and settings, including early childhood, mental health of all ages (both acute and long-term), older adults, hospice, medical, and veterans.

-Kirsten co-authored the feature article for the 2013 issue of imagine early childhood music therapy online magazine (full issue available in PDF here), has presented at the national and regional level, serves on various music therapy committees at the regional and national level, and maintains an active interest in music therapy research and advocacy.
+Kirsten co-authored the feature article for the 2013 issue of imagine early childhood music therapy online magazine, has presented at the national and regional level, has served on various music therapy committees at the regional and national level, and maintains an active interest in music therapy research, exam development, and advocacy.

 Additionally, Kirsten performs as a section violist in the Sioux City Symphony Orchestra and principal violist of the Northwest Iowa Symphony Orchestra, and has a small studio of violin and viola students.